Catholic Church and homosexuality: Catholic doctrine

 Research conducted in the fields of social sciences and study of religion indicates that the Catholic Church's teachings on sexuality are "a major source of conflict and distress" to LGBT Catholics.

+Accordingly, pious tradition claims that the Blessed Virgin Mary in Montevergine in Avellino, Italy has always been associated with homosexual Catholics, owing a tradition where a gay couple was saved from death by a purported miracle in 1256.
+To date, the same association and patronage is upheld by its gay devotees who venerate the Virgin Mary within that locality under that specific Marian title.
+Other notable Marian shrines with a comparable LGBT pious associations are the "Virgin of Hope" of Triana, Seville in Spain, the Basilica of the Virgin of Consolation in Turin and the Baclaran Church in Manila, Philippines.

 Same-sex marriage

 The church opposes same-sex marriage and is active in political campaigns against it.
 It also opposes same-sex civil unions and does not bless them, although some priests and bishops have offered blessings for same-sex couples or spoken in favor of priests being able to bless them.
 Nevertheless, Pope Francis expressed support for civil-unions to protect gay couples in the documentary Francesco (2020), and in a press conference in September 2021.
-In that press conference, he said: "If a homosexual couple wants to lead a life together, the State has the possibility to give them safety, stability, inheritance; and not only to homosexuals but to all the people who want to live together.
-But marriage is a sacrament, between a man and a woman".
+In that press conference, Pope Francis declared:

+If a homosexual couple wants to lead a life together, the State has the possibility to give them safety, stability, inheritance; and not only to homosexuals but to all the people who want to live together.
+But marriage is a sacrament, between a man and a woman.

 In March 2021, the Congregation for the Doctrine of the Faith said that the church cannot bless same-sex relationships because "God cannot bless sin".
-On 18 December 2023, it published Fiducia supplicans, a declaration allowing Catholic priests to bless people who are not considered to be married by the Church, including same-sex couples.
+On 18 December 2023, it published Fiducia supplicans, a declaration allowing Catholic priests to bless persons who are not considered to be married by the Church, such as those in irregular relations, divorced and including same-sex couples.